yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data/add_users.md

    ![](https://i.imgur.com/bLg7v0Z.png)

-2. Enter missing information, and update existing values as per your preference.
+2. Edit the properties that you want to change or add missing property values.
 3. To add more tags, click on **+Add tags** and in **Tags** enter each tag name and press enter.
 If the tag name you enter is available, you will see it in the drop-down.

    <center>